Portuguese Food: 21 Traditional Dishes of Portugal

 Bacalhau à Brás

 Bacalhau à Brás is a dish consisting of salted cod, straw potatoes and eggs that are seasoned and stir-fried together to create a creamy meal.
-It is often garnished with olives and parsley for that signature Mediterranean flair.
+This dish is often garnished with olives and parsley for that signature Mediterranean flair.

 Arroz De Pato

-Arroz de pato is a dish made with rice and duck and aromatic herbs like garlic and bay leaf which truly represent the flavors of Portugal.
+Arroz de pato is a dish made with rice, duck and aromatic herbs like garlic and bay leaves.

 Bifanas